slidenerd/ec2-mean-test/EC2.md

 >  **Even if you read 300 more articles on the Internet** I assure you, **this one post will blow away all of them.** **Bookmark it!**

-If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues) So are you ready?
-Great!
-Strap your seat belts, this s gonna be one heck of a ride!
+If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues) Lets GOO!!!

 ## **About my local machine**
  1. Experience has taught me that these types of tutorials are super dependent on what my local machine, version etc etc is.